Technion-Kishony-lab/quibbler/pyquibbler-documentations/docs/Graphics.rst

 Here, to demonstrate the key features of graphics quibs, we will build towards a simple example of building an interactive app for probing the RGB intensities of an image at a chosen point (x,y).
+This demo extends the simpler demo shown in :doc:`Quickstart`, touching on additional graphics aspects of *Quibbler*.

 Upstream changes automatically refresh downstream graphics quibs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~